-If I had to single out a single development that elevated the sophistication of cybercrime by an order of magnitude, it would be sharing.
-Code sharing, vulnerabilities sharing, knowledge sharing, stolen passwords and anything else you can think of.
-Attackers that once worked in silos, in essence competing with each other, have discovered and fully embraced the power of cooperation and collaboration.
+If I had to single out an individual development that elevated the sophistication of cybercrime by order of magnitude, it would be sharing.
+Codesharing, vulnerabilities sharing, knowledge sharing, stolen passwords, and anything else one can think of.
+Attackers that once worked in silos, in essence competing, have discovered and fully embraced the power of cooperation and collaboration.
 I was honored to present a high-level overview on the topic of cyber collaboration a couple of weeks ago at the kickoff meeting of a new advisory group to the CDA (the Cyber Defense Alliance), called the ?Group of Seven? established by the Founders Group.
 Attendees included Barclays?
 CISO Troels Oerting and CDA CEO Maria Vello as well as other key people from the Israeli cyber industry.
 The following summarizes and expands upon my presentation.

-TL;DR – In order to ramp up the game against cyber criminals, organizations and countries must invest in tools and infrastructure that enable privacy-preserving cyber collaboration.
+TL;DR – to ramp up the game against cybercriminals, organizations, and countries must invest in tools and infrastructure that enable privacy-preserving cyber collaboration.

 The Easy Life of Cyber Criminals

-The amount of energy defenders must invest in order to protect, vs. the energy cyber criminals need to attack a target, is far from equal.
+The size of energy defenders must invest to protect, vs. the energy cybercriminals need to attack a target, is far from equal.
 While attackers have always had an advantage, over the past five years the balance has tilted dramatically in their favor.
-Attackers, in order to achieve their goal, need only find one entry point into a target.
-Defenders need to make sure every possible path is tightly secured – a task of a whole different scale.
+Attackers, to achieve their goal, need only find one entry point into a target.
+Defenders need to make sure every possible path is tightly secured ? a task of a whole different scale.

 Multiple concrete factors contribute to this imbalance:

 - Obfuscation technologies and sophisticated code polymorphism that successfully disguises malicious code as harmless content rendered a large chunk of established security technologies irrelevant.
-These technologies were built with a different set of assumptions during what I call ?the naive era of cyber crime.”
+Technologies?built with a different set of assumptions during what I call ?the naive era of cybercrime.?

 - Collaboration among adversaries in the many forms of knowledge and expertise sharing naturally speeded up the spread of sophistication/innovation.

-- Attackers as “experts” in finding the path of least resistance to their goals discovered a sweet spot of weakness.
-A weakness that defenders can do little about – humans.
-Human weaknesses are the hardest to defend as attackers exploit core human traits such as trust building, personal vulnerabilities and making mistakes.
+- Attackers as ?experts? in finding the path of least resistance to their goals discovered a sweet spot of weakness.
+A weakness that defenders can do little about ? humans.
+Human flaws are the hardest to defend as attackers exploit core human traits such as trust-building, personal vulnerabilities, and making mistakes.

 - Attribution in the digital world is vague and almost impossible to achieve, at least as far as the tools we have at our disposal currently.
-This makes finding the root cause of an attack and eliminating it with confidence very difficult.
+This?fact makes finding the cause of an attack and eliminating it with confidence.

-- The complexity of IT systems leads to security information overload which makes timely handling and prioritization difficult; attackers exploit this weakness by disguising their malicious activities in the wide stream of cyber security alerts.
-One of the drivers for this information overload is defense tools reporting an ever growing amount of false alarms due to their inability to accurately identify malicious events.
+- The complexity of IT systems leads to security information overload which makes appropriate handling and prioritization difficult; attackers exploit this weakness by disguising their malicious activities in the vast stream of cybersecurity alerts.
+One of the drivers for this information overload is defense tools reporting an ever-growing amount of false alarms due to their inability to identify malicious events accurately.

-Given the harsh reality of the world of cyber security today, it is not a question of whether or not an attack is possible, it is just a matter of the interest and focus of cyber criminals.
-Unfortunately, the current de-facto defense strategy rests on creating a bit more difficult for attackers on your end, so that they will go find an easier target elsewhere.
+Given the harsh reality of the world of cybersecurity today, it is not a question of whether or not an attack is possible, it is just a matter of the interest and focus of cybercriminals.
+Unfortunately, the current de-facto defense strategy rests on creating a bit harder for attackers on your end, so that they will find an easier target elsewhere.

 Rationale for Collaboration

 Collaboration, as proven countless times, creates value that is beyond the sum of the participating elements.
-This is also true for the cyber world.
+It also applies to the cyber world.
 Collaboration across organizations can contribute to defense enormously.
-For example, consider the time it takes to identify the propagation of threats as an early warning system – the time span decreases exponentially in proportion to the number of collaborating participants.
-This is highly important to identify attacks targeting mass audiences more quickly as they tend to spread in an epidemic like patterns.
-Collaboration in the form of expertise sharing is another area of value ? one of the main roadblocks to progress in cyber security is the shortage of talent.
-The sharing of resources and knowledge would go a long way in helping.
+For example, consider the time it takes to identify the propagation of threats as an early warning system ? the period decreases exponentially in proportion to the number of collaborating participants.
+It is highly important to identify attacks targeting mass audiences more quickly as they tend to spread in an epidemic like patterns.
+Collaboration in the form of expertise sharing is another area of value ? one of the main roadblocks to progress in cybersecurity is the shortage of talent.
+The exchange of resources and knowledge would go a long way in helping.
 Collaboration in artifact research can also reduce the time to identify and respond to cybercrime incidents.
-Furthermore, the increasing interconnectedness between companies as well as consumers means that the attack surface of an enterprise – the possible entry points for an attack – is constantly expanding.
-Collaboration can serve as an important counter to this weakness.
+Furthermore, the increasing interconnectedness between companies as well as consumers means that the attack surface of an enterprise ? the possible entry points for an attack ? is continually expanding.
+Collaboration can serve as an essential counter to this weakness.

 A recent phenomenon that may be inhibiting progress towards real collaboration is the perception of cybersecurity as a competitive advantage.
-Establishing a solid cyber security defense presents many challenges and requires substantial resources and customers increasingly expect businesses to make these investments.
+Establishing a robust cybersecurity defense presents many challenges and requires substantial resources, and customers increasingly expect businesses to make these investments.
 Many CEOs consider their security posture as a product differentiator and brand asset and, as such, are disinclined to share.
-I believe this to be short-sighted due to the simple fact that no-one is really safe at the moment; shattered trust trumps any security bragging rights in the likely event of a breach.
-Cyber security needs to progress seriously in order to stabilize and I don?t think there is value in small marketing wins which only postpone progress in the form of collaboration.
+I believe this to be short-sighted due to the simple fact that no-one is safe at the moment; broken trust trumps any security bragging rights in the likely event of a breach.
+Cybersecurity needs to progress seriously to stabilize, and I don?t think there is value in small marketing wins which only postpone development in the form of collaboration.

 Cyber collaboration across organizations can take many forms ranging from deep collaboration to more straightforward threat intelligence sharing:

-- Knowledge and domain expertise – Whether it is about co-training or working together on security topics, such collaborations can mitigate the shortage of cyber security talent and spread newly acquired knowledge faster.
+- Knowledge and domain expertise ?
+Whether it is about co-training or working together on security topics, such partnerships can mitigate the shortage of cybersecurity talent and spread newly acquired knowledge faster.

-- Security stack and configuration sharing – It makes good sense to share such acquired knowledge although it is now kept close to the chest.
-Such collaboration would help disseminate and evolve best practices in security postures as well as help gain control over the flood of new emerging technologies, especially as validation processes take long periods of time.
+- Security stack and configuration sharing ?
+It makes good sense to share such acquired knowledge that was now kept close to the chest.
+Such collaboration would help disseminate and evolve best practices in security postures as well as help gain control over the flood of new emerging technologies, especially as validation processes take extended periods.

 - Shared infrastructure ?
-There are quite a few models where multiple companies can share the same infrastructure which has a single cyber security function, for example, cloud services and services rendered by MSSPs.
-While the current common belief holds that cloud services are less secure for enterprises, from a security investment point of view there is no reason for this to be the case and it could and should be better.
-A big portion of such shared infrastructures is hidden in what is called today Shadow IT.
-A proactive step in this direction is a consortium of companies to build a shared infrastructure which can fit the needs of all its participants.
-In addition to improving the defense, the cost of security would be offset by all the collaborators.
+There are quite a few models where multiple companies can share the same infrastructure which has a single cybersecurity function, for example, cloud services and services rendered by MSSPs.
+While the current common belief holds that cloud services are less secure for enterprises, from a security investment point of view, there is no reason for this to be the case and it could and should be better.
+A large portion of such shared infrastructures is invisible and is referred to today as Shadow IT.
+A proactive step in this direction is a consortium of companies to build a shared infrastructure that can fit the needs of all its participants.
+In addition to improving the defense, the cost of security is shared by all the collaborators.

-- Sharing concrete live intelligence on encountered threats – Sharing effective indicators of compromise, signatures or patterns of malicious artifacts and the artifacts themselves is where the cyber collaboration industry is currently at.
+- Sharing real vital intelligence on encountered threats ?
+Sharing useful indicators of compromise, signatures or patterns of malicious artifacts and the artifacts themselves is the current state of the cyber collaboration industry.

 Imagine the level of fortification that could be achieved for each participant if these types of collaborations were a reality.